salahnomad/salahnomad.github.io/content/cultural-bridges/art/zellige-heart-digital-mind/index.md

 **Digital craftsmanship isn't about pixels.
 It's about conscience.**

-The same hands that failed in Avignon now create with ancestral wisdom.
-Whether you're designing interfaces, teams, or your life - these principles hold:
+The same hands that failed in Avignon now create with [ancestral wisdom]({{< relref "/digital-compass/cultural-design/zebra-shirt-interface" >}}) – a philosophy of composing a life through intentional design.
+Whether you're building interfaces, teams, or your nomadic existence - these principles hold:

 > "Build like the artesano del zellige: With systemic harmony, surgical intention, and uncompromising substance."

 **Your challenge**: Identify one element in your work violating the 0.5mm rule.
 How will you apply the Zellige remedy this week?

-*For the tools to begin: [Explore my Zellige Productivity System]({{< relref "/digital-compass/nomad-toolkit/zellige-blueprint" >}})*
+*For the tools to begin: [Explore my Zellige Productivity System]({{< relref "/digital-compass/nomad-toolkit/zellige-blueprint" >}}) – this system for soulful productivity transforms intention into tangible results.*